POSTED BY July 30, 2012 COMMENTS (666)ON

 I got the CIR and there is absolutely no big hiccups except one in ICICI bank credit card (I had lot of issues with this bank and some late payments od 1-7 days in some credit cards in very few months.
 Never listens customer and pathetic customer care executives) of which the DPD is consistently not (000) good for last 5 months.
 But hey it wasn’t my fault.
 I dropped the cheque of overall due (about 12000/-) and they never bothered to inform me that my payment was not credited (god knows what they did with cheque).
 After 5 months when they made a balloon of charges and the whole amount jumped to 19000/- they called me and threatened me of CIBIL.
 I was never in the mood to not pay the due hence paid the whole amount 19000/- notified by them.
 Could this lead to this much low score?? – Link

 Not to mention the unfair update on CIBIL report which affects you for years.
-So its a critical factor to look at before you apply for credit card in India.
+So it’s a critical factor to look at before you apply for a credit card in India.

-Have you gone through frustrating time applying for credit card, really had to run around to get a credit card even when you were totally eligible to get one.
-While this criteria is not that big, as its a one time event still you can consider it before you apply for one.
-I recently had a hard time opening a saving account for my brother with ICICI bank because they had no way to accommodate people living on rent with friends, however Kotak bank did it for me, at that point of time, the “ease of opening the account” was really a big thing for me.
+Have you gone through a frustrating time applying for credit card, really had to run around to get a credit card even when you were totally eligible to get one.
+While this criterion is not that big, as its a one-time event still you can consider it before you apply for one.
+I recently had a hard time opening a saving account for my brother with ICICI bank because they had no way to accommodate people living on rent with friends, however, Kotak bank did it for me, at that point of time, the “ease of opening the account” was really a big thing for me.
 In the same way ease of applying for a credit card can be one important factor at times.

 Below are the results of the survey which we conducted on credit cards.
 Have a look at it.